RealTreasury/personal-inventory-tracker/readme.txt

 4. Configure settings under **Settings → Personal Inventory**.

 == Quick Start ==
-1. Prepare a CSV file with your inventory (see format below or `docs/sample.csv`).
-2. Import the CSV via the Personal Inventory admin page or add items manually.
-3. Add one of the following shortcodes to a page to display the inventory interface:
+1. Add one of the following shortcodes to a page to display the inventory interface:
    `[personal_inventory]`, `[pit_enhanced]`, `[pit_dashboard]`, or `[pit_app]` (deprecated).
-4. Choose your front-end mode:
+2. Choose your front-end mode:
    * **Read-only:** inventory is displayed but cannot be changed.
    * **Write:** authenticated users can modify inventory via the REST API.
-5. Use the OCR tool to scan receipts and pre-fill item fields.
+3. Use the OCR tool to scan receipts and pre-fill item fields.

 == Shortcodes ==
 The plugin registers several shortcodes that render the same inventory interface: